l3cube/l3cube.github.io/_posts/2015-10-04-Python-Datetime-foo.markdown

 So here's the problem statement - I have a date string say in the format 'YYYY-MM-DD'.
 I have to store this as a number in a date field in database.
 And subequently, I want to be able to read this number and get back the same date in the above format.
 Regardless of which timezone I run my code in.

 So I quickly wrote a script to do this.
 I have used `time.mktime` to get the right timestamp.
 This timestamp will be stored in the DB.
 The trouble with `time.mktime` is, it doesn't accept timezone as an argument but only works on local timezone.
 Interestingly, one can use `time.tzset` to set a timezone to appropriate value.
-[This question on SO](http://stackoverflow.com/questions/530519/stdmktime-and-timezone-info) discusses the same issue and proposes an approach - where you set `TZ` environment variable and then call `time.tzset` to use the 'UTC' timezone, then call a `time.mktime` to get the right tuple.
+[This question on SO](http://stackoverflow.com/questions/530519/stdmktime-and-timezone-info) discusses the same issue and proposes an approach - where you set `TZ` environment variable and then call `time.tzset` to use the 'UTC' timezone, then call a `time.mktime` to get the right ~tuple~ timestamp.
 This can then be used with something like `datetime.datetime.utcfromtimestamp` again (or SQLite Datetime function with 'unixepoch' modifier).
 Below's the code that does this.

 {% highlight python %}
 # A simple script that uses mktime with right environment set for UTC timestamps